newky2k/System.Mvvm/README.md

     public class MainViewModel : ViewModel
     {

-To create a notifiable property create a full prop using the `propfull` snippet and add the a call to `NotifyPropertyChanged`.
+To create a notifiable property create a property with a backing field using the `propfull` snippet and add a call to `NotifyPropertyChanged`.

     private int myVar;

     public int MyProperty
     {
         get { return myVar; }
         set { myVar = value;  NotifyPropertyChanged();}
     }

 `NotifyPropertyChanged` will automatically pickup the calling member, but you can also be explicit.

     private int myVar;

     public int MyProperty
     {
         get { return myVar; }
         set { myVar = value; NotifyPropertyChanged(nameof(MyProperty)); }
     }

-# UI
+# Using System.Mvvm.Ui

 The `UI` static class provides two features

   - A central interface for calling some simple UI functions
+    - `ShowAlert(string title, string message)`
+      - Show an alert with a title and message
+    - `ShowConfirmation(string title, string message)`
+      - Show a confirmation dialog and return the result
-    - `ShowAlert`
+    - `InvokeOnUIThread(Action)`
+      - Execute the action on the UI thread
-    - `ShowConfirmation`
+    - `InvokeOnUIThreadAsync(Action)`
-  - A simple UI dependency service manager for calling platform specific UI implementations from shared code
+      - Execute the action on the UI thread asyncronously

-The standaerd `UI` functions can be called directly
+The standard `UI` functions can be called directly after adding the `DSoft.Mvvm.Ui` package

+    using System.Mvvm;
+    ...

     var result = await UI.ShowConfirmationDialogAsync("Confirm this", "This is a platform specific confirmation message");

     if (result)
         await UI.ShowAlertAsync("YAY!", "You confirmed that");

-**NOTE: The standard UI functions only work when the platform code has been registered using `MvvmManager` on the supported plafrom**
+**NOTE: The standard UI functions only work when the platform code has been registered using `MvvmManager.Init` on the supported plaforms**

-You can call `UI.Register<T>` to manually register a class or `UI.Init` and register the calling assembly and a list of optional external assemblies.

-To get the implementation from `UI` just call the `UI.Get<T>()` method and it will return the first class the inherits from `T`(or is `T`), which will typically be an interface.

-For example:

-    var customUI = UI.Get<ITestCustomUIProvider>();

-    customUI.SayHello();

-`UI` will cache the instance the first time a call to `UI.Get<T>()` is made for the type of `T`.
-Call the `UI.Get<T>(bool)` overload if you don't want the instance to be cached.

 ## MvvmManager
-`MvvmManager` is a class that is found in the `Dsoft.System.Mvvm.Ui` package and registers the standard UI implementation for `UI` and registers any instances of the `UIServiceAttribute` on the calling or external assemblys(when provided).
+`MvvmManager` is a class that is found in the `Dsoft.System.Mvvm.Ui` package and registers the standard UI implementation for `UI` for each supported platform.

-There is a method called `Init` on the MvvmManager with and overload that excepts a list of assemblies.
+Call `MvvmManager.Init`to initialise the platform implementation.

-**NOTE: Only WPF(.NET framework, .NET Core 3.1, .NET 5.x) and WinUI 3 (Preview 4 and above) are supported with `MvvmManager` at the moment**
+**NOTE: Only WPF(.NET framework, .NET Core 3.1, .NET 5.x) and WinUI 3 (Preview 4 and above) and UWP are supported with `MvvmManager` at the moment**

-# Services
-`Services` is a simple dependency service manager for calling platform specific service implementations from shared code

-You can call `Services.Register<T>` to manually register a class or `Services.Register` to register the calling assembly. `Services` will locate an instances of `MvvmServiceAttribute` within the assemblys and register the implementations types.

-Addtional `Services.Register` methods are:

-  - `Register(Type[] types)`
-    - Registers a array of implementation types
-  - `Register(Assembly[] assemblies)`
-    - Processes a array of Assemblies and registers any instances of the `MvvmServiceAttribute`
-  - `Register<T,T2>`
-    - Explicitly registers an interface, `T`, against an implementatio, `T2`

-To get the implementation from `Services` just call the `Services.Get<T>()` method and it will return the first type the inherits from `T`(or is `T`), which will typically be an interface.
-If you have specified an explicit implementation of an interface the system will return that.

-For example:

-    var deviceProvider = Services.Get<ITestPlatformDeviceService>();

-    var printers = await deviceProvider.GetPrintersAsync();

-`Services` will cache the instance the first time a call to `Services.Get<T>()` is made for the type of `T`.

-***Note: See SingletonServiceAtrribute below for cached or singleton instances of the service***

-## MvvmServiceAttribute
-`MvvmServiceAttribute` is an assembly level attribute that us used to identify Mvvm Services and register them with the system.

-If you want `Services.Init` to register the implementation then you need to add something like this

-    [assembly: MvvmService(typeof(TestPlatformDeviceService))]

-In this case `TestPlatformDeviceService` is the implementation.

-`MvvmServiceAttribute` can also be used to explicity registers an interface against an implemenetion type

-    [assembly: MvvmService(typeof(ITestPlatformDeviceService), typeof(TestPlatformDeviceService))]

-In this case `TestPlatformDeviceService` is the implementation and `ITestPlatformDeviceService` is the interface

-## SingletonServiceAttribute

-`SingletonServiceAttribute` allows you to identify an implementation as a singleton instance.

-Decorating a clas with this attribute will tel the system to instatiate only a single instance of the implementation.

-    [assembly: MvvmService(typeof(ITestCustomUIProvider), typeof(TestCustomUIProvider))]
-    namespace MVVMSample.Providers
-    {
-        [SingletonService]
-        public class TestCustomUIProvider : ITestCustomUIProvider